gabe-sky/puppet-yum_updates/README.md

 #### `available`

-Is a boolean reflecting whether `count` indicates that more than one update is outstanding.
+Is a boolean reflecting whether `count` indicates that one or more updates is outstanding.

 ## Inventory Script